Tanjong Rimau beach

 Hidden beach at the tip of Sentosa

-Unless you’re a hardcore adventurer or have stayed at Shangri-La’s Rasa Sentosa Resort & Spa, you’ve probably never heard of Tanjong Rimau before.
-In fact, when you bring it up in conversation, most people will probably assume that you’re referring to the more IG-famous Tanjong Beach instead.
+Unless you’re a hardcore adventurer or have stayed at one of Sentosa’s hotels, the Shangri-La’s Rasa Sentosa Resort & Spa, you’ve probably never heard of Tanjong Rimau before.
+In fact, when you bring it up in conversation, most people will probably assume that you’re referring to the more IG-famous Tanjong Beach where Tanjong Beach Club is located instead.

 Located right at the very tip of Sentosa Island, this beach – which is also known as Siloso Headland – has remained mostly untouched, with only a few lookout points and beacons along its rocky shore.

-Tanjong Rimau beach looks like it’s straight out of a Studio Ghibli movie with its lush greenery
+Tanjong Rimau beach looks as if it’s straight out of a Studio Ghibli movie with its lush greenery.

-Because of this, there are plenty of hidden nature spots to explore on the beach like caves and tidal pools.
+Because of this, there are plenty of hidden nature spots to explore on the beach, such as caves and tidal pools.
 Plus, the waters are also teeming with all kinds of marine creatures so you’ll be able to go full-on explorer mode on this beautiful beach.

-Note: Avoid handling or touching the marine life as this can be extremely damaging to the ecosystem.
-The creatures can also be poisonous so remember to watch your step and avoid stepping them.
+Note: Avoid handling or touching marine life as this can be extremely damaging to the ecosystem.
+The creatures can also be poisonous so remember to watch your step and avoid stepping on them.

-Various creatures like corals, stonefish, and crabs co-exist in this beach’s waters.
+Various creatures such as corals, stonefish, and crabs co-exist in this beach’s waters.

 While this can be quite intimidating for first-time visitors, Sentosa does provide guided tours so you won’t have to worry about getting lost in a random cave.